chuanseng-ng/Automated_File_Transfer_Rename_NAS/README.md

 5. NIL

 ## Status:
-1. Conversion done -> Verified to be working
+1. Feature done -> Verified to be working
-2. Conversion done -> Verified to be working
+2. Feature done -> Verified to be working
-3. In-progress
+3. Feature done -> Not yet verified
 4. Pending
 5. NIL